Sound Therapy for Dyslexia

-Consequently, the child encounters problems when it comes time to approach the more complex linguistic tasks of writing and reading.
+Consequently, the child, teenager or adult usually encounters problems when it comes time to approach the more complex linguistic tasks of reading and writing.
 If the sounds of speech have not been accurately heard, they cannot be accurately conveyed by symbols.
-The left hemisphere of the brain is the main centre for processing language although the right does play a smaller part.

-The balance between the two hemispheres of the brain is of fundamental importance in overcoming dyslexia which is a fundamental process of the MindSounds program.
+The balance between the two hemispheres of the brain is of fundamental importance in overcoming dyslexia which what the Sound Therapy Listening Program is designed to do.

-Both hemispheres play a role in processing language, but the roles they play are different.
+Both hemispheres play a role in processing language, however the roles they play are different.
 The eye must combine with the power and the quality of the ear to make sense of the written sounds.
-This co-ordination happens easily when the left hemisphere deals primarily with audition and the right hemisphere deals primarily with vision.
-In dyslexia, the route which allows for phonic analysis has often been damaged.
+This co-ordination happens easily when the left hemisphere deals primarily with audition and the right hemisphere deals primarily with vision, but in dyslexia, the route which allows for phonic analysis has often been damaged.

 "Sound Therapy can help restore the functioning of this route and reduce the cause of the problem.
 Dr Alfred Tomatis says "We read with our ears ... the ear is the organ of language, the pathway to language assimilation, the key that controls it, the receptor regulating its flow."